kbravh/obsidian-tweet-to-markdown/README.md

 ### Author profile pictures
 By default, the tweet author's profile picture will be included with the downloaded tweet.
 To exclude it, disable the **Include profile pictures** in the plugin settings.

+### Author profile picture sizes
+Following the sizing style in the [Obsidian docs](https://help.obsidian.md/How+to/Embed+files#Resize+images), you can define a custom profile picture size here.
+For example. to set the image width to 200 pixels, you'd input `200` in the box.

+Nota bene: Twitter profile pictures are 48x48 pixels.
+If you set a size larger than this, the image will be blurry.

 ### Include images
 If you'd like a slimmed down tweet, you can disable this option.
 It will remove all image embeds from the incoming tweets (this does not affect the author profile pictures).

+### Image sizes
+Following the sizing style in the [Obsidian docs](https://help.obsidian.md/How+to/Embed+files#Resize+images), you can define a custom image size here.
+For example. to set the image width to 200 pixels, you'd input `200` in the box.

 ### Include links
 Disabling this option will not hyperlink any mentions, hashtags, etc. Any links that were originally in the tweet will still be present.